New Patients: New Patient Coordinator & Paperwork

 Contact us for information or download new patient paperwork so you can establish care with a medical provider.
 Patients must fill patient fill out the new patient packet first, prior to making them an appt.
 This is simply so we can asses the urgency of your needs.

-The New Patient coordinator, located at 20 South Market Street in Cortez, Colorado, can assist patients who need help with the Southwest Medical Group patient portal.
+New Patient coordinator, located at 1311-A North Mildred Road in the medical office building on the Southwest Memorial Hospital Campus.
+We can assist patients who need help with the Southwest Medical Group patient portal.

 Call 970.516.1616, Monday-Thursday from 8am to 6pm to ask about: